 But which is the best grout?
-We’ve researched and put together this guide to explain the differences, pros, and cons of sanded vs unsanded grout.
-In your next flooring project, you will have a better knowledge of grouting materials
+From experience and my research, I’ve put together this guide to explain the differences, pros, and cons of sanded vs unsanded grout.

 Sanded grout is durable and more stable to withstand heavy foot traffic pressure.
 It forms thick joints and bonds better with less shrinkage than unsanded grout.